 • In a saucepan, combine potatoes, enough water to cover and 1 teaspoon kosher salt.
 Place over high heat.

 • When water boils, reduce heat to medium.
-Cover pan, and simmer 10-12 minutes.
+Cover pan, and simmer until potatoes are slightly tender, 10-12 minutes.

 MISE EN PLACE